How it works

 Architecture

 Tau is structured as a library (libtau) consumed by two binaries: the TCP server (tau) and the interactive client (tauctl, a ratatui TUI that requires an interactive terminal).
-The library exposes a clean Executor API; auth, TLS, and network concerns live exclusively in the server.
+The library is a syscall-routing microkernel: a Kernel owns four built-in services — db (mutations), query (reads), auth (users and grants), and metrics — and routes every statement to the service that owns it, applying per-user policy on the way.
+TLS and network concerns live exclusively in the server.

 Primitives